makeabilitylab/physcomp/arduino/buttons.md

 The four-leg push button is one of the most common button types for breadboarding circuits; however, it's also a bit funky and non-intuitive at first.
 You might be wondering: why **four legs** instead of two?
 How does this button work?

 We created the following animation to help explain.
 The key thing to remember is that the two legs closest together (on the same side) are, somewhat unintuitively, **not** connected until you press the button.
 Upon button press, all four legs become connected.
-And, of course, the best way to learn it is to try it yourself (and hopefully the animation will help).
+Study the animation below carefully.

 ![Animation showing how two sides of the button are disconnected until the button is pressed, creating a connection](assets/movies/FourLeggedTactileButtons_Animation.gif)

 <!-- TODO: I like this simple picture by LadyAda, consider adding it? https://www.ladyada.net/images/arduino/pushbuttons.gif -->

+And, of course, the best way to learn it is to try it yourself (and hopefully the animation will help).
 In general, if you're confused about how to use a component, it's a good idea to consult the [datasheet](https://cdn-shop.adafruit.com/datasheets/B3F-1000-Omron.pdf).
 You can also use a multimeter, if you have one, to check for continuity between the four legs.

 <!-- TODO video of using a multimeter to figure out how the four legs are hooked up -->

 ### Using buttons without a microcontroller

 We'll make a simple button-based circuit that turns on an LED when the button is pressed.
+This will give you experience understanding how the button connections work before hooking it up to an Arduino.

 Below, we've included two wiring diagrams: one using an external power source like a 9V battery with a snap connector and the other using Arduino's 5V pin for power, just like we did in the [LED on](led-on.md) lesson.
 We suggest the 9V battery approach just to avoid confusion—remember, this circuit is completely independent of Arduino!